-The EPA placed the Defense Depot Memphis, Tennessee (DDMT, now the Memphis Depot Caretaker [MDC]) on the National Priorities 1 ist on October 14, 1992 Contaminated media include soil, pond and lake sediment, and groundwater EPA and TDEC recognize 81 sites at the Memphis Depot including former landfill areas, former hazardous material/waste storage areas, former hazardous material recoup area, former wood treatment dip vat area, and former spray paint and sandblast facilities.
+The EPA placed the Defense Depot Memphis, Tennessee (DDMT; now the Memphis Depot Caretaker [MDC]) on the National Priorities List on October 14, 1992.
+Contaminated media include soil, pond and lake sediment, and groundwater.
+EPA and TDEC recognize 81 sites at the Memphis Depot including former landfill areas, former hazardous material/waste storage areas, former hazardous material recoup area, former wood treatment dip yat area. and former spray paint and sandblast facilities.
 In 1997, the Depot completed initial RI, Screening and BRAC site sampling, and in 2001 completed additional RI sampling to fill data gaps.
-Contaminants include TCE, PCL, dieldrin, and heavy metals.
-BCT reviewed data to determine future actions and made many parcel category changes By 1999, Phases I and II construction of the Interim Remedial Action for Groundwater at Dunn Field were completed with the installation of 11 recovery wells and the discharge piping system.
+Contaminants include TCE, PCE, dieldrin, and heavy metals.
+BCT reviewed data to determine future actions and made many parcel category changes.
+By 1999, Phases I and II construction of the Interim Remedial Action for Groundwater at Dunn Field were completed with the installation of 11 recovery wells and the discharge piping system.
 In 1998, the Depot completed a dieldrin contaminated soil removal action at the military family housing units and a PCB contaminated soil removal action at Bldg 274.
-In 1999, the Depot completed a lead contaminated soil removal project at the old paint shop and maintenance area (Parcels 35 and 28).
-In 2001, the Depot completed the CWM removal action at Dunn Field, the Main Installation RI/FS reports and the Proposed Plan public comment period.
-DLA signed the Main Installation ROD on February 22, 2001 TDFC signed the Main Installation ROD on March 1, 2001 EPA signed the Main Installation ROD on September 6, 2001.
-Prior to final execution of the ROD, DLA exercised its removal authority under CERCLA Section 104, as delegated in EO 12580, and removed lead contaminated soil at the south end of Bldg 949.
+In 1999, the Depot completed a lead contaminated soil removal project at the old paint shop and maintenance area (Parcels 35 and 28) In 2001, the Depot completed the CWM removal action at Dunn Field, the Main Installation RI/FS reports and the Proposed Plan public comment period.
+DLA signed the Main Installation ROD on February 22, 2001.
+TDEC signed the Main Installation ROD on March 1, 2001.
+EPA signed the Main Installation ROD on September 6, 2001 Prior to final execution of the ROD, DLA exercised its removal authority under CERCLA Section 104, as delegated in EO 12580, and removed lead contaminated soil at the south end of Bldg 949.
 The Main Installation ROD includes enhanced bioremediation of fluvial aquifer groundwater and institutional controls in the form of deed restrictions.
-The Depot is conducting pre-design groundwater fieldwork including an enhanced bioremediation treatment treatability study at the Main Installation The Depot completed Dunn Field RI fieldwork in 1999 The BCT approved the Dunn Field RI report in 2002.
-The Depot completed a soil vapor extraction treatability study at Dunn Field for use in the FS.
-The BCT received the Rev 0 Dunn Field I S for review in August 2002.
-The Depot will conduct an early removal of lead in soil at the former pistol range on Dunn Field
+The Depot is conducting pre-design groundwater fieldwork including an enhanced bioremediation treatment treatability study at the Main Installation.
+The Depot completed Dunn Field RI fieldwork in 1999 The BCT approved the Dunn Field RI report in 2002 and the FS in May 2003 The Depot completed a soil vapor extraction treatability study at Dunn Field in 2002 and will conduct disposal site confirmation sampling and a zero-valent iron/permeable reactive barrier pilot test in 2003/2004.
+The Depot completed the early removal of lead in soil at the former pistol range on Dunn Field in 2002.
+The Depot anticipates execution of the Dunn Field ROD in 2004.

 Site Name Date

-Final Remedy in Place/Response Complete POL Burial Sites 200803
+Final Remedy in Place/Response Complete POL Burial Sites 200610/202203

-Long-Term Monitoring POL Burial Sites 201505
+Long-Term Monitoring POL Burnal Sites 202109

-•
+• · · · · · · · · · · · · · · · · · · ·